Retrenchments spike in first half of the year, surpassing SARS peak: MOM

 However, job vacancies the last quarter rose in sectors like financial services, public administration and education, MOM said.

+Labour turnover was also at its most muted in the second quarter as employers deferred hiring and employees were less likely to quit their jobs, MOM noted in its report.
+The seasonally adjusted recruitment rate and the resignation rate were just 1.1 per cent and 1.2 per cent respectively.

+READ: Singapore economy expected to contract 6% this year as private-sector economists downgrade forecasts: MAS survey

-The ministry added that with continued uncertainties in the global economy as well as subdued external demand, it will continue to weigh down the labour market in the second half of this year.
+The ministry added that with continued uncertainties in the global economy as well as subdued external demand, the labour market will continue to be weighed down in the second half of this year.

 It noted that the Ministry of Trade and Industry has projected that Singapore’s GDP in 2020 will contract by between 5 per cent and 7 per cent.